manus-aiattack/dlnk-platform-complete/docs/PROJECT_DOCUMENTATION.md

 ## 1. Introduction

-The dLNk Attack Platform is an advanced, AI-powered cybersecurity testing and offensive security framework.
+The Connext Security Platform is an advanced, AI-powered cybersecurity testing and offensive security framework.
 It is designed to automate and enhance penetration testing, vulnerability assessment, and red teaming operations.
 The platform integrates a powerful Large Language Model (LLM) to drive intelligent decision-making, automate complex attack chains, and discover novel vulnerabilities, including potential zero-days.

 This document provides a comprehensive overview of the project's architecture, features, components, and setup instructions.